ucincy-grad-bayesian-group/meeting/index.md

 ## Recent Discussions
 - **Week 5:**
-  - [Theory of Model Comparison Criterions](/meeting/model_comparison.html): Yuan explained some widely used bayesian model comparison criterions such as DIC, WAIC and LOOIC.
+  - Theory of Model Comparison Criterions: Yuan explained some widely used bayesian model comparison criterions such as DIC, WAIC and LOOIC.
+[R Markdown]() [Html] (/meeting/model_comparison.html)
-  - [Application](): Eric showed how to apply the model comparison criterions in R.
+  - Application: Eric showed how to calculate the model comparison criterions for Rstan Models.
+[R Markdown]()

 ## Contact